-When my daughter started school I decided to laugh in the face of debt and destitution and take some time to be creative with a view to selling my wares online and at craft fairs.
-I've reached that decision for a couple of reasons: since giving up a job in TV when I had my son, I've needed a creative outlet.
+When my daughter started school I decided to laugh in the face of debt and destitution and take some time to be creative, with a view to selling my wares online and at craft fairs.
+I reached that decision for a couple of reasons: since giving up a job in TV when I had my son, I've needed a creative outlet.
 Because I gave up my job, money has been really tight and I've needed to make-do, mend and create my way through the last ten years.
-I've ended up selling bits and pieces that I made.
+I ended up selling bits and pieces that I made.
 They were well received, so I wanted to see if I could build an actual business that could provide a small income.
-I'm not quite there yet.

-More recently I've landed a part-time job with Hobzy, who produce and develop a network of web and mobile applications that help people get the most of their handmade hobby.
+More recently I've landed a part-time job with Hobzy, who produce and develop a network of web and mobile applications that help people get the most from their crafty hobby.
 It's the perfect job for me as it involves meeting people, social networking, writing and crafting.
 It's also very flexible in terms of hours, so there's still time to make stuff.

 I've loved contributing to the Crafty Muthas blog and Hobzy's various blogs and social media networks, but I'm more inclined to keep it strictly crafty and hold back a little on my feelings and thoughts because I'm representing us, not me.
-This blog will be a little different I imagine because it is just me.
-But perhaps I'll have nothing to say...ha, like that's gonna happen.
+This blog is a little different because it is just me.
+I can say what I like!

 My aim is to make an ever changing range of original, handmade pieces using upcycled textiles and vintage whatnots.
 I'll write about the process and post pictures on this blog and also put up stuff that I find inspiring or admirable, mention music I like, books I'm reading - you know how it works.
 I do hope you can join me.